Oil Rig Dangers: Work-Related Injuries and Safety

 Dangers Associated With Heavy Equipment

 When you work several stories off the ground, as is typical on an oil derrick, dropped equipment can become missiles that can easily maim workers or cause serious injury.
-A common hazard in both construction and the oil and gas industry, falling equipment caused 22 percent of all oilfield worker fatalities in the time period from 2003 to 2006.
-For onsite fatalities, the leading cause of death was being struck by, crushed or caught in equipment.
+A common hazard that results in both construction site injuries and oilfield injuries, falling equipment caused 22 percent of all oilfield worker fatalities in the time period from 2003 to 2006.
+For onsite fatalities, the leading cause of death was being struck by, crushed, or caught in equipment.

 Spinning machinery and support equipment, including cranes and forklifts, are frequently in motion on a job site in the oil and gas industry.
 These conditions put workers at an increased risk for injury.
 In addition, the noise level of the working environment makes communication difficult.
 Six percent of oil worker deaths were attributed to workers being crushed by moving equipment.